telac/mangadex-utils/readme.md

 a quick and dirty tool to download manga chapters from mangadex.

-creates a quick .cbz archive of the downloaded contents as well.
+creates a .cbz archive of the downloaded contents as well.

 # usage